Nothing is more migraine-inducing than getting back to an inbox that’s as bloated as your post-vacation belly.

 Price: Basic version is free, Pro is $5 a month

 It’s a little sad that something as simple as scheduling messages isn’t built-in to every email app.
-For anyone in sales, a service like Signals is a must: track email opens and link clicks to see who’s actually reading your messages.
-For everyone else, Signals’ email scheduling is amazing.
-For planners, odd-hour working, or beating everyone else to the top of your boss’s inbox, Signals is a must.
+For anyone in sales, a service like HubSpot Sales is a must: track email opens and link clicks to see who’s actually reading your messages.
+For everyone else, HubSpot Sales’ email scheduling is amazing.
+For planners, odd-hour working, or beating everyone else to the top of your boss’s inbox, HubSpot Sales is a must.
 Alternative service: Boomerang.

 Compatibility: Gmail.com, Outlook, Apple Mail